marc2332/bliss/doc/docs/shell_typing_helper.md

 ## Objects info

 In order to ease the acces of BLISS objects, a shell typing short-cut has been
-implemented: if a name of a BLISS object is typed then `⏎` pressd, the return value of `__info__()` method (if implemented) is printed.
+implemented: if a name of a BLISS object is typed and then `⏎` is pressed, the return value of `__info__()` method (if implemented) is printed.

-This method is intented to return a *string* containing information about the object like: name, class, configuration details etc.
+This method is intented to return a *string* containing information about the
+objects: name, class, configuration details etc.

 This information can be customized for each type of object.